A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 1. Visit Porto Cervo

-Have I mentioned Porto Cervo yet? 😊 Here, go shopping (or window shopping if you’re not looking to blow your whole budget), enjoy the artwork exhibited in the galleries, and sip an aperitif in the square or down at the port - definitely go to the port if you want to see some impressive yachts-.
+Have I mentioned Porto Cervo yet? 😊 Here, go shopping (or window shopping if you’re not looking to blow your whole budget), enjoy the artwork exhibited in the galleries, and sip an aperitif in the square or down at the port.
+Go down to the port to see the impressive yachts even if you don't want a drink!

 2. Hit the beach